 PRIOR TO YOUR VISIT

 Patients requiring specialty orthopedic care at the Sirius Veterinary Orthopedic Center must first obtain a referral from their veterinarian.
 Once an appointment has been set we will work closely with your veterinarian to obtain pertinent information regarding your pet (medical records, bloodwork, x-rays, etc).
 If possible, you should also get a copy of this information from your veterinarian and bring it with you.
-This allows us to provide the best conceivable care and keep your visit with us a short as possible.
+This allows us to provide the best conceivable care and keep your visit with us running as smooth as possible.
 In addition, please bring any current medications that your pet is taking.

 Besides the information about your pet, we will need some information from you to create a medical chart and allow us to continue communication with you.
 Please download the following PDF forms, complete them, and return them by email to email@example.com.
 These PDF forms have fillable fields so you may complete them on your computer.